everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
 Let's run these functions together in some workflows!

 Every CLI starts a gateway that loads Wasm components onto IPFS, prepares workflows, and calls on the Homestar runtime to schedule and execute them.

 Install [Every CLI][every-cli-npm], then we'll write a workflow.

 ```sh
 npm i -g @everywhere-computer/every-cli
 ```

 Every CLI provides a simplified workflow syntax that it uses to prepare the underlying workflow.
-Let's start by using `math.wasm` to add two numbers:
+Let's start by using `math.wasm` in [a workflow][add-workflow] to add two numbers:

 ```json
 {